abakkari/ReservationService/README.md

 - An IDE (e.g., IntelliJ IDEA)

 ### Starting the Application
+- make sure that the restaurant service is up and runing before this steps for the integration test
+- mvn clean package
+- run the application
 The application will start on http://localhost:8081.

 ### Make sure to start the RestaurantService application before running the tests.